Introduction

 Figure 1: The Learning Organization Connectivity Process

--> By understanding the stages of connectivity, we can see why simply adopting a supplier portal without first establishing a strong foundation of intraconnectivity can lead to issues.
+-> By understanding the stages of connectivity, we can see why simply adopting a without first establishing a strong foundation of intraconnectivity can lead to issues.

 Supplier Portals: Bridging the Connectivity Gap